sileneundula/SlinkyRFCs/SlinkyL1RFCs/Whitepaper.md

 Slinky offers security through **Noise** as opposed to **TLS**.

+### Cryptography

+It uses ED25519 by default, but can also use SECP256k1 and ECDSA.
+The PeerID is derived from the public keys of these keys.
+These are usually ephermal keys that are generated each time, although static keys can also be used in certain situations.

 ## 4. Behaviour

 The implemented behaviour of the network is as follows: